identinet/did-web-server/docs/src/content/docs/did-management/update-a-did.md

 ---
+title: Update a DID
+sidebar:
-sidebar_position: 3
+  order: 3
 ---

-# Update a DID

 Documents are **groups of pages** connected through: